 Shunta had formerly held the position of conductor of the Tsinghua University Traditional Orchestra, Beijing University of Science and Technology Traditional Chamber Orchestra, China Youth Traditional Orchestra, and the China International Youth Chamber Orchestra.
 He currently serves as the conductor of River Valley High School Chinese Orchestra and Elias Park Primary School Chinese Orchestra.

 Shunta considers it his calling to share his knowledge and passion towards nurturing and inspiring the next generation of music enthusiasts, and dedicates himself to developing the traditional Chinese music scene in Singapore.

-A recipient of the prestigious National Arts Council Arts Scholarship (Undergraduate), Nanyang Academy of Fine Arts Scholarship and Ngee Ann Kongsi Arts Scholarship, Shunta graduated with First Class Honors from the Royal College of Music – Nanyang Academy of Fine Arts Bachelor of Music programme in 2015.
-In 2017, he was awarded the prestigious National Arts Council Arts Scholarship (Postgraduate) to pursue a Master of Music degree majoring in orchestral conducting at the China Conservatory of Music in Beijing, under the tutelage of Professor Ye Jin, graduating with top honors in July 2020.
+Shunta has received many accolades and awards, having received the prestigious National Arts Council Arts Scholarship (Undergraduate), Nanyang Academy of Fine Arts (NAFA) Scholarship and Ngee Ann Kongsi Arts Scholarship.
+He also graduated with First Class Honors from the Royal College of Music – Nanyang Academy of Fine Arts Bachelor of Music programme in 2015 and was awarded the Best Graduate Award (Music) during his Diploma in Music programme at NAFA.